gilad0812/Auto-Route-Planning/README.md

 ## Features

-- Native offline map canvas: DTM shaded-relief with pan/zoom; draw the survey AOI directly on the terrain
+- Native offline map canvas: DTM shaded-relief with pan/zoom; set the survey AOI by drawing on the terrain or entering coordinates
 - Terrain-adaptive lawnmower path generation (constant AGL per pass, contour-aligned)
-- Analytical point-density estimate with optional CHM vegetation thinning
+- Analytical point-density estimate with optional CHM vegetation thinning (the CHM is validated against the DTM before use)
+- Scan frequency derived automatically from the pulse rate
 - HELIOS++ LiDAR simulation to validate density (runs off the UI thread)
 - Under-density overlay (estimate in orange, HELIOS in red)
 - Export waypoints as GeoJSON or CSV; save HELIOS trajectory / survey XML